pmichaillat/intermediate-macro/README.md

 ## Course overview

-The course explores core topics in macroeconomics, including national statistics, consumption and saving, unemployment, inflation, business cycles, monetary and fiscal policy, economic growth, and population dynamics.
-The course is organized in six modules:
+The course is designed for undergraduate and master students.
+It explores core topics in macroeconomics, including national statistics, consumption and saving, unemployment, inflation, business cycles, monetary and fiscal policy, economic growth, and population dynamics.
+The course is organized in six modules, which can be covered in a quarter or a semester:

 + Macroeconomic concepts
 + IS-LM model of business cycles